-FLEX stands for Freshman La Verne Experience, and are Learning Communities that introduce incoming freshmen into The La Verne Experience by having the same group of students take three courses together during the fall semester.
+FLEX stands for Freshman La Verne Experience, and are Learning Communities that introduce incoming freshmen into The La Verne Experience by having the same group of students take two courses together during the fall semester.
 They provide a coherent educational experience for students who share similar interests and include learning inside and outside the classroom.

 Why does La Verne have FLEX Learning Communities?

 Learning in communities intensifies the academic experience, increases GPA, fosters faculty-student interaction, and provides students a built-in set of friends for a lifetime.

 The La Verne Experience is a set of shared curricular, co-curricular, and community engagement activities for all University of La Verne students—in undergraduate and graduate programs, on the La Verne and regional campuses, and whether they are traditional-age undergraduates or adult learners.
 The La Verne Experience “In A Nutshell” can be read HERE.

 Who teaches in the FLEX program?

 All discipline classes are taught by full-time faculty who have collaborated to ensure common interests and extracurricular activities that complement the courses they teach.

 Can I select any FLEX?

 You should select a FLEX Learning Community that corresponds with your chosen (or considered) major.
 If you are undecided, select a FLEX that will help you explore options.
 Review our FLEX Offerings section.